Fox Point, Providence, Rhode Island

 Fox Point is a neighborhood in the East Side of Providence, Rhode Island.
 It is bounded by the Providence and Seekonk rivers, Interstate 195 and the College Hill and Wayland neighborhoods.
 Fox Point is the southernmost neighborhood in the East Side area of Providence.

 Fox Point retains much of its historical character, with housing stock dating from the 18th and 19th centuries in much of the neighborhood.
-Vernacular interpretations of the Federal, Greek revival, and Italianate architectural styles are well represented West of Governor Street, while somewhat more recent construction dominates on Ives and Gano Streets.
+Vernacular interpretations of the Federal, Greek Revival, and Italianate architectural styles are well represented West of Governor Street, while somewhat more recent construction dominates on Ives and Gano Streets.

 History

 Fox Point was originally used for farmland, but its economy quickly changed to maritime affairs with the construction of Providence's first port at India Point in 1680, becoming a major trading point in the Atlantic Triangular Trade of slaves, sugar cane, and rum between New England, the West Indies, and West Africa.

 The neighborhood derives its name from Tockwotten Hill, which was largely leveled (along with slum residences) as part of a public works project in the 19th century.
 The fill was used to reclaim part of the Seekonk River now consisting of Gano Street and land to the east of Gano Street.
 Once the area's street grid had been laid, Fox Point developed as a residential neighborhood.

-However, Fox Point became an attractive location for industry with the completion of the Boston and Providence Rail Road and regular steamship connections to ports along the East Coast.
+However, Fox Point became an attractive location for industry with the completion of the Boston and Providence Railroad and regular steamship connections to ports along the East Coast.
 The new industry, in turn, attracted many immigrants.
 Irish were the first wave, and the neighborhood became home to increasing numbers of Portuguese and Cape Verdeans by the second half of the 19th century.
-Many Portuguese-American institutions remain in Fox Point, though the Portuguese community is much smaller than it once was.

-The proximity of Brown University has led to a combination of student housing and gentrification in the neighborhood that has displaced many of the long-term residents.
+During much of the 20th Century, Fox Point was a neighborhood made up of immigrants from Cape Verde, Portugal, Ireland, Lebanon, and more.
+Grocery stores, community centers, and restaurants dotted the neighborhood.
+By the 1980s, those residents and businesses were displaced by gentrification, resulting from urban renewal and the encroachment of students from nearby Brown University living off-campus.

 Demographics

 According to the Providence Plan, a local nonprofit aimed at improving city life, 78.6% of Fox Point residents are white, well-above the citywide average.
 In addition, 6.4% of residents are Asian, slightly higher than the citywide average.
-African-Americans and Hispanics each comprise less than 5% of the population.
+African Americans and Hispanics each comprise less than 5% of the population.

 The median family income is $55,315, above the citywide average of $32,058.
 8% of households live below the poverty line, while 2% of households receive some form of public assistance.
 14% of children under the age of six have been exposed to hazardous amounts of lead.
 This is due to the prevalences of lead paint in older buildings.